-Elizabeth Taylor: A Breast Cancer Survivor's Role Model
+Elizabeth Taylor A Breast Cancer Survivor's Role Model

-As movie stars lose their luster, many of the world’s great beauties have deliberately faded from the limelight, but Elizabeth Taylor has never been afraid to let us see her bald, overweight, white haired, walking with a cane, or in a wheelchair.
+As movie stars lose their luster, many of the world’s great beauties have deliberately faded from the limelight, but Elizabeth Taylor has never been afraid to let us see her bald, overweight, with white hair, walking with a cane, or in a wheelchair.
 She showed us that surviving life’s storms is more important than the storms themselves.
 As breast cancer survivors, we know about storms, surgeries and scars, and the tolls they take on marriages and families.
 Like Elizabeth Taylor, we keep finding the strength to come back from the ravages of life’s adversities again and again.

 For many of us, our surgeries have negatively impacted the way we view ourselves, which in turn, teaches others how to view us as well.
 I’ve always considered my chemo port scar as my badge of courage, the crown jewel of my scar collection.
 Even now, when I look at my naked self in the mirror, it’s not my 10 breast cancer surgeries or the scars I see, but the fact I’m still standing.
-Regardless of whether we have mastectomies and reconstruction, or C-sections and appendectomies, our bodies shift and change as we age.
+Regardless of whether we have mastectomies and reconstruction, or C-sections and appendectomies, our bodies are going to shift and change as we age.
 We are a work in progress, although sometimes I think the sculptor is a bit demented, but it’s not the outside that’s the work of art, but the person on the inside that’s the true beauty.

-I love strong women like my friend June, who lost a child, has Parkinson’s and now uses a cane; my friend Joan who survived a plane crash; Ruth who lost her voice box to cancer and now speaks with the aid of an electronic device; Kathy who’s husband left her while she was battling breast cancer; Mary Jane and Sue have each lost a child, plus Mary Jane also lost a husband.
-My Internet friends, Chez and Alli are battling recurrence; Marie had breast cancer and has lost three unborn children; Jody is a breast cancer survivor and her husband has once again had surgery for melanoma, and Cindy’s husband died two days before James did.
+I love strong women like my friend June, who lost a child, has Parkinson’s and uses a cane; my friend Joan who survived a plane crash; Ruth who lost her voice box to cancer and now speaks with the aid of an electronic device; Kathy who’s husband left her while she was battling breast cancer; Mary Jane and Sue have each lost a child, plus Mary Jane also lost a husband.
+My Internet friends, Chez and Alii are battling recurrence; Marie had breast cancer and has lost three unborn children; Jody is a breast cancer survivor and her husband has once again had surgery for melanoma, and Cindy’s husband died two days before James did.
 Part of what I liked about Elizabeth Taylor was her ability to persevere while living a life that was authentic.
 That’s what each of us, in our own way, is doing, so here’s to strong women, the men who love us, the children we raise and the bonds of friendship we forge.
 May we continue to empower one another and the world around us.